koher/try-swift-2016/slides.md

 ^ (20:09, 0:29) Let me show you one downside of `throws` as `Result`.

-^ When we forget to write the keyword `try`, with Swift 2.x, we get compilation errors just where we omit `try`.
+^ When we forget to write the keyword `try`, with Swift 2.x, we get a compilation error just where we omit `try`.

 ```swift
 // Swift 2.x